 - Rivers and islands along the St. Lawrence estuary

 In addition to habitat protection, management and restoration, NCC is also working with municipalities to share information about important biodiversity areas.
-Species at risk that are protected on NCC properties in this region include spiny softshell turtle, green dragon and channel darter.
+Species at risk that are protected on NCC properties in this region include spiny softshell turtle, green dragon, channel darter and several birds.

 Did you know?

 - The St. Lawrence is one of the world’s largest rivers, draining 20 per cent of the world’s surface or available fresh water.

 - The St. Lawrence River estuary is the largest estuary in the world and is a key area for marine mammals, including the beluga whale.

 - The river and wetlands support important migratory species (birds and fishes), including the American eel.

 - More than 50 per cent of Quebec’s vulnerable or threatened species occur in this region.